Out of the Loop: Structural Approximation of Optimisation Landscapes and non-Iterative Quantum Optimisation: The Approximation Theorem

-is well suited to improve the understanding of \QAOA, as we show in \cref{sec:application}, and also leads to practical implications that can help optimise the use of \QAOA, as we detail in \cref{sec:utility}.

-Before that, and based on these observations, let us however first state and prove our main theorem for efficiently approximating the expected value of $F_1 \ab(\mangle, \pangle)$ across instances of a computational problem:
+Before that, and based on these observations, let us however first state and prove our main theorem for efficiently approximating the expected value of $F_1 \ab(\mangle, \pangle)$ across instances of a computational problem.
+Recall that the specific optimisation Landscape of a single instance can be expressed as the mean of its $\ab|c_k \ab(\mangle, \pangle)|^2$ weighted by the relative cardinality of its solution space compared to the full state space ($|T| 2^{-n}$).
+Now we show, that we can approximate the expected landscape of a random problem instance by calculating the expected values of these two parameters: $E\ab(\overline{\ab|c_k \ab(\mangle, \pangle)|^2})$ and $E\ab(|T|)$.

 \begin{theorem} Let $\#_d (k)$ be defined as in \cref{thm:optimisation_landscape}, then we can approximate the expected value of $F_1 (\mangle, \pangle)$ for a random instance of a problem by

 with

 where $w_{d_1, d_2} \ab(\pangle)$ is